halcyonnouveau/sopmod/README.md

   config.toml        # Default versions
   bin/
-    sop              # Shim that dispatches to correct version go/
+    sop              # Shim that dispatches to correct version sopls            # Shim for the language server go/
     1.22.0/
     1.23.0/
   sop/
     0.4.0/
+      sop
+      sopls
     0.4.1/
+      sop
+      sopls
 ```

-The `sop` binary in `~/.sopmod/bin/` is a shim that:
+The `sop` and `sopls` binaries in `~/.sopmod/bin/` are shims that:
-1. Checks for `sop.mod` in the current or parent directories
+1. Check for `sop.mod` in the current or parent directories
-2. Uses the pinned version if specified
+2. Use the pinned version if specified
-3. Falls back to the default version from `config.toml`
+3. Fall back to the default version from `config.toml`
-4. Executes the appropriate `sop` binary
+4. Execute the appropriate binary

 ## Licence